luisgepeto/veronicaledesma/README.md

 ---
 title: Title of your post
 date: 2019-06-29 <-- Date should be in the given format
-banner: ./banner.jpg <-- Banner shown in the proyectos post and also used as open graph image
+banner: ./banner.jpg <-- Banner shown in the experience post and also used as open graph image
 image: ./image.jpg <-- Image shown on the list pages
 description: The description shown in the listing page.
 Also used for SEO description.
 ---
 ```

-PROYECTOS pages support the creation of grids.
+experience pages support the creation of grids.

 To create a grid, follow the below structure